Mukund-Iyer/SimulinkInterface/README.md

 SimulinkParser
 ================

-SimulinkParser is a Python utility designed to parse Simulink model files (.slx) exported as .zip archives containing XML representations of block diagrams.
+SimulinkParser is a Python utility designed to parse Simulink model files (.slx).
 It extracts detailed block-level information, including parameters, masks, and subsystem hierarchies.
+It also has generates interactive SVG files that emulates Simulink model viewer.

 Features
 --------
-- ✅ Unzips Simulink model archives
-- ✅ Parses XML files to extract block attributes
+- ✅ Parses .slx files to extract block attributes
 - ✅ Handles masked blocks and subsystem references
-- ✅ Recursively parses nested subsystems
 - ✅ Cleans up temporary files automatically
+- ✅ Generates SVG files for all layers of model linked to each other.

 Requirements
 ------------
-- Python 3.6+
+- Python 3.10+
-- No external dependencies (uses standard libraries: os, shutil, zipfile, xml.etree.ElementTree)
+- Uses GraphViz and other standard libraries such as: os, shutil, zipfile, xml.etree.ElementTree)

 Usage
 -----
-    from simulink_parser import SimulinkParser
+    import SimulinkInterface
-    parser = SimulinkParser()
-    block_data = parser.fcn_parse_model("path/to/simulink_model.zip")
+    model = SimulinkInterface.SimulinkModel("path/to/simulink_model.slx")

-#block_data is a list of dictionaries containing block information

 Output Structure
 ----------------
+A Python object will be created that contains the following:
+- block_list
+- connection_list

-Each block is represented as a dictionary with keys such as:
+Each block in block_list is represented as a dictionary with keys such as:
 - Name, SID, BlockType, etc. (from XML attributes)
 - Parameters (Gain, SampleTime, etc.)
 - Mask details: